ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <p>

 &nbsp;     A statistical question cannot be answered with a single fixed value.
-It anticipates variability and
+It anticipates

-&nbsp;     requires multiple observations to answer.
-For this reason, statistical questions focus on patterns,
+&nbsp;     variability and requires multiple observations, focusing on patterns, distributions,

-&nbsp;     distributions, and uncertainty rather than exact outcomes.
+&nbsp;     and uncertainty rather than exact outcomes.

 &nbsp;   </p>